 Telephone: (0)131 529 4143

-Opening times: Open Monday to Saturday throughout the year, from 10am to 5pm.
-Open on Sundays during August only, from 12pm to 5pm
+Opening times: Open Monday, Thursday, Friday and Saturday from 10am to 5pm, Sunday 12pm to 5pm

 Admission: Free, though donations are welcome